 Koody is built to be that missing piece: a Mint alternative that:

-- Works with or without bank connections (manual-first, not sync-first).
+- Works without connected bank accounts (manual-first, not sync-first).

 - Supports any currency and real-world, messy money.